ojusave/SE_Ojus_Save/README.md

 How to Run this application:
 ```

 1. Clone or Download this repository

 2. Extract the zip files in your local directory.

-3. Open them in your IDE (Android Studio Recommended)
+3. Open the project in your IDE (Android Studio Recommended)

 4. Build and Run the Project.

-5. Open the application in your Simulator or you can connect your Android phone to the system and run it in the device.
+5. Open the application in your Simulator (you can also connect your Android phone to the system and run this in your device).
 ```